Korukollu

-Korukollu is a small village in the Kalidindi mandal of Krishna District in Andhra Pradesh, India.
+Korukollu is a small village in the Kalidindi mandal of Eluru district in Andhra Pradesh, India.

 Geography

 The climate is tropical, with hot summers and moderate winters.
 The average warmest month is May.On average, the coolest month is January.The maximum average precipitation occurs in August.
 The peak temperature reaches 37 C in May–June, while the winter temperature is 19-28 C. The average humidity is 78% and the average annual rainfall is 103 cm.
 Korukollu gets its rainfall from both the south-west monsoon and north-east monsoon.